-Suggested Duration Activity and Description 20 minutes Here are some examples of patterns in math: 1 0 1 0 1 0 1 0 1 0 1 What number comes next?
+Suggested Duration Activity and Description 20 minutes Here are some examples of patterns in math: 11 1 1 1 1 1 1 Can you guess what number comes next?
+Of course!
+1. This is a very simple pattern.
+Let's try another one: 1010101010101 What number comes next?
 How about this one: 1 3 5 7 9 11 What number comes next?
 How do you know what number comes next?
 There is a rule that can help you find the following number.
 In this case, the rule is adding "2" to the previous number.
 Let's try another one: 3 6 9 12 15 What number comes next?
 How do you know?
 (In this case, the rule is that all these numbers are the multiples of three, ordered from the smallest to the largest) 9 18 27 36 45 What number comes next?
 How do you know?
-(In this case, these are the multiples of 9) 15 minutes Design your own sequences starting with number 1 and based on a rule (at least five).
-They can come up with this rule combining addition, subtraction, and multiplication.
+15 minutes Design your own sequences starting with number 1 and based on a rule (at least two).
+You can come up with this rule by combining addition, subtraction, and multiplication.
 For example, "the next number will be the previous number times 3, minus 1 (The sequence would be: 1 2 5 14)" You can challenge family members or peers to guess the following number in the sequence.
-20 minutes Extra challenge: Finally, consider the following numbers: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, Can you predict what number comes next?
+10 minutes Finally, consider the following numbers:

+0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, Can you predict what number comes next?
+(Set the timer again, and give 5 min to find the pattern).
 This is called the Fibonacci sequence.
 Each number is the sum of the two numbers that precede it.
-Double check this pattern.
-It's a simple pattern, but it appears to be a kind of built-in numbering system to the universe.
-Create your own dance choreography using the Fibonacci sequence e.g. blank (0), tap (1), tap (1), snap (2) or make up your own dance choreography based on the sequences that you came up with.
+Double-check this pattern.
+It's a simple pattern, but it appears to be a kind of built-in numbering system to the universe 15 minutes Create your own dance choreography using the Fibonacci sequence e.g. blank (0), tap (1), tap (1), snap (2) or make up your own dance choreography based on the sequences that you came up with.
 10 minutes Here are some examples of things where we can also find the Fibonacci sequence: a.
 The number of petals in a flower consistently follows the Fibonacci sequence.
 Famous examples include the lily, which has three petals, buttercups, which have five (pictured at left), the chicory's 21, the daisy's 34, and so on. b.
 The Fibonacci sequence can also be seen in the way tree branches form or split.
 A main trunk will grow until it produces a branch, which creates two growth points.
 Then, one of the new stems branches into two, while the other one lies dormant.
 This pattern of branching is repeated for each of the new stems.
 Root systems and even algae exhibit this pattern. c.
-The head of a flower is also subject to Fibonaccian processes.
+The head of a flower is also subject to Fibonacci processes.
 Typically, seeds are produced at the center, and then migrate towards the outside to fill all the space.
-Sunflowers provide a great example of these spiraling patterns.
+Sunflowers provide a great example of these spiralling patterns.
 The seed heads are so tightly packed that the total number can get quite high - as many as 144 or more.
 And when counting these spirals, the total tends to match a Fibonacci number.
-20 minutes Now, let's see an interesting pattern that emerges when we divide each term of the Fibonacci sequence by the term before it.
-Do this with at least 10 consecutive terms (Learners can practice division by doing this by hand).
-Learners may complete this table by themselves: Terms in Fibonacci Previous Term Ratio sequence
+If possible, go around and try to find flowers, cones, trees, ferns, shells, or objects that follow the Fibonacci sequence.